kylesimmonsKPMG/dotnet_tester/CONTRIBUTING.md

 <img width="673" alt="PullRequest" src="https://user-images.githubusercontent.com/123562599/216445549-53850274-15cc-4d9a-920f-6543b6a59dd6.png">

-Pull requests can have "required reviews", which need a specific number of "Approve" reviews from people with write or admin permissions in the repository before they can be merged.
+**Company Name** has enabled "required reviews", which need a specific number of "Approve" reviews from people with write or admin permissions in the repository before they can be merged.
 For those with elevated permissions in the organization, pull requests can be seen in the "Pull requests" Tab.
 Code scanning using CodeQL should be done at this phase as well, and passed or failed checks are visible in this menu.

 <img width="611" alt="PullRequestMerge" src="https://user-images.githubusercontent.com/123562599/216447456-d5b0ff94-1e26-4bd1-8b89-2ad35180d0eb.png">